mahavedalla/mahavedalla/docs/questions/sila/what-is-the-root-of-all-virtues.md

-# What is the root of all virtues?
+Question: What is the root of all virtues?
 Answer in Brief: -
  Category: Sīla
 Sutta References: BB's MN 8 n.108